mihirsase/stax/README.md

 - **.screens** : All the main screens for the app goes into this package
-- **.components** : All reusable widgets are stored in this package -- .atoms : Atoms are completely stateless reusable components.
+- **.components** : All reusable widgets are stored in this package
+  - **.atoms** : Atoms are completely stateless reusable components.
--- .molecules : Molecules are stateless but may not be reusable.
+  - **.molecules** : Molecules are stateless but may not be reusable.
--- .organisms : Organisms have their own state and probably won't be used again.
+  - **.organisms** : Organisms have their own state and probably won't be used again.
 - **.extentions** : These extentions helps for type conversions and simplification of code
 - **.models** : All the blueprint files for the app goes into this package
 - **.services** : All classes which provides additional help goes in this package